 Hubby asked a very relevant yet weird question “then one Roll for Pasta as well… without Green Chili?” 👿

 The furious Mom replied “Excuse me!
 Am not going to give her Egg Roll from outside!
 I don’t even know which oil they use while cooking” 🙄 !

 “But Debjani we should introduce Bengali fast food to her!
 It is our duty as Bengali parent”; my Architect Husband replied !

 Momma dear then decided to make Kolkata Style Egg Roll especially to introduce Ms. Pasta to Bong fast Food!
 It is not that I never had made Rolls at home.
 In fact, I prefer to make it at home given what we found in Gurgaon is “Kati Roll” which is for me a North Indian Roll, however, not the Kolkata style egg Roll that we used to have almost every second day there in Kolkata…

-I used to grab Egg Roll from Guest Snacks Bar near by Shradhyananda Park while returning from tuition classes during my Grad days and also while returning from university during Masters!
+I used to grab Kolkata style Egg Roll from Guest Snacks Bar nearby Shradhyananda Park while returning from tuition classes during my Grad days and also while returning from the university during Masters!
 We used to pay 7-12 rupees for a decent Egg Roll in Kolkata and even today this evil thing comes by paying a decent price there!
 I guess Egg Roll requires no further introduction at least to Bongs!
 Our tummies have a history of having Egg Rolls followed by Gelucil!
-Egg Roll is may be the second popular fast food after Phuchka in West Bengal.
-A crisp yet soft Paratha tacked with fried egg and stuffed with Cucumbers and Onions and loaded with Tomato Sauce and then Voila!
+Egg Roll is maybe the second popular fast food after Phuchka in West Bengal.
+Crisp yet soft Paratha tacked with an omelet and stuffed with Cucumbers and Onions and loaded with Tomato Sauce and then Voila!